harvardartmuseums/lightbox-project-generator/README.md

+# :warning: ARCHIVED

+The Lightbox program ended on July 31, 2022.
+All associated projects have been retired and are no longer supported.

 # Lightbox Project Generator

 Using a react-based interface, this project generator allows you to easily create slideshow projects for the Lightbox screens.
 It highlights the nine-by-nine grid and offers features like translations and remote instructions.